GlacierProtocol/glacierprotocol.github.io/_docs/overview/multi-signature-security.md

 * **Theft**: Control of a single key does not give access to the bitcoin
 * **Loss**: Bitcoin can be recovered after the loss of a single key, if misplaced or if the owner is incapacitated, by using the remaining keys
+* **Betrayal**: In the event of death or incapacitation, multisignature security will give one or more signatories access to funds without enabling theft by any individual.
+This holds true unless a trusted individual steals additional keys, or colludes with another signatory.

 ## Choosing a multisignature withdrawal policy